2 Describing data

 2. With a decent internet connection, the steps outlined in Section 1.2 should take less than ten minutes.
 The idea of allowing the reader to produce all the output seen in this book by copying and pasting the code provided is a core commitment to the reader that we make.↩︎

-3. There are a lot of details we are ignoring for now, such as the fact that we have stored our function in a variable square and that the return value for the function is the last calculation performed.
+3. We are glossing over a lot of details here, such as the fact that we used the assignment operator to store our function in a variable square and that the return value for the function is the last calculation performed.
+Keep reading to learn about these.
 We could be explicit about the returned value using return(x * x), but this is not necessary.↩︎

-4. When either side of the comparison is missing (NA), the result is also NA.↩︎
+4. When either side of the comparison is missing (NA), the result is also NA.
+We discuss missing values in Section 2.3.2.↩︎

 5. See Appendix A for more on linear algebra.↩︎